OTOLOGY, NEUROTOLOGY AND LATERAL SKULL BASE SURGEON (NEUROTOLOGIST)

 A competitive salary and benefit package is provided, including generous academic support.

-Clinical activity (up to 60%): We seek a neurotologist with interest, skill, and enthusiasm in the care of adults (with or without care of pediatric patients) with disorders of the lateral skull base and temporal bone regions including the auditory and vestibular systems.
-The applicant should have command of the core knowledge and understanding of medical sciences relevant to these regions and advanced diagnostic and medical and surgical management skills for the care of otologic disorders (hearing loss, balance disorders, and other disorders of the middle, inner and outer ear) and neurotologic diseases and disorders of the petrous apex, internal auditory canals, infratemporal fossae, cranial nerves, and lateral skull base.
+Clinical activity (70%-80%): We seek a neurotologist with interest, skill, and enthusiasm in the care of adults (with or without care of pediatric patients) with disorders of the lateral skull base and temporal bone regions including the auditory and vestibular systems.
+The applicant should have command of the core knowledge and understanding of medical sciences relevant to these regions and advanced diagnostic and medical and surgical management skills for the care of otologic disorders (hearing loss, ear infections, balance disorders, tinnitus, disorders of the middle, inner and outer ear, and tumors of the ear or base of skull) and neurotologic diseases and disorders of the petrous apex, internal auditory canals, infratemporal fossa, cranial nerves, and lateral skull base.
 The applicant is expected to work collaboratively and inclusively within and across related fields including neurologic surgery, rehabilitation medicine, audiology and with colleagues within the division and department.
 Opportunities for program growth in cochlear implantation/surgical hearing restoration and vestibular surgery are available.
 Clinical in-patient and out-patient practices are supported by a team of 12 Advance Practice Providers.
 Occasional otolaryngology on-call and regional outreach represent clinical commitments shared amongst all faculty.

 Education (included in clinical activity): Faculty in Otolaryngology-Head & Neck Surgery share a commitment to education at levels of medical student, resident training, and continuing medical education.
 Clinical and sub-intern UWSMPH medical students and resident physicians in Otolaryngology-Head & Neck Surgery are included in daily clinical activities.
 An active commitment to training the next generation of otolaryngologist-head & neck surgeons including a commitment to ACGME-accredited residency training otolaryngology-head & neck surgery and especially in otologic key indicator cases (e.g., tympanoplasty, mastoidectomy, and ossiculoplasty).

-Service and Leadership (included in clinical activity): The successful candidate will be an active participant in regional and national professional associations.
-Opportunities for leadership in the Section of Otology-Neurotology & Division of Otolaryngology will be matched to the experience, skills, and interests of the applicant.
+Service and Leadership (included in clinical activity): The successful candidate will be an active participant in regional and national professional associations

 Institutional Statement on Diversity: